-Object Description Select Index Select index for this drop down list to create the new index or modify the index • Index Indicates the index of the history entry.
-Sample Port Select port for this drop down list Bucket Requested Indicates the maximum data entries associated this History control entry stored in RMON.
-The range is from 1 to 50, default value is 50. • Interval Indicates the interval in seconds for sampling the history statistics data.
+Object Description Select Index Select index from this drop-down list to create the new index or modify the index • Index Indicates the index of the history entry Sample Port Select port from this drop-down list Bucket Requested Indicates the maximum data entries associated this History control entry stored in RMON.
+The range is from 1 to 50, default value is 50 • Interval Indicates the interval in seconds for sampling the history statistics data.
 The range is from 1 to 3600, default value is 1800 seconds. • Owner Specify an owner for the history